lbatschelet/GeoRoughness-Tool/README.md

 The DEM Roughness Calculator is a comprehensive tool designed for geospatial analysis, allowing users to calculate the surface roughness of Digital Elevation Models (DEMs) using the standard deviation of height within a specified window size.
 The tool is equipped with both a graphical user interface (GUI) and a command-line interface (CLI), making it versatile for different user preferences and workflows.

-> [!NOTE]
-> **AI-Assisted Development**
->
-> This project leverages artificial intelligence, including OpenAI's GPT-4 and GitHub Copilot, to assist in generating parts of the code and documentation.
-These tools provide suggestions that enhance the development process and help in crafting more robust and comprehensive materials.
-While AI tools have been instrumental in accelerating development and improving productivity, the final decisions on the inclusion and modification of the generated content rest solely with the human developers.
-This ensures that each aspect of the project aligns with our quality standards and functional requirements.
->
-> Please note that while AI has contributed to the project, it may not capture the full complexity or context of the development practices.
-As such, any anomalies or errors introduced by AI-generated content have been reviewed and rectified to the best of our capabilities.
-However, users should exercise their judgment and discretion when using or modifying this software.
->
-> For any concerns or questions about the AI-generated content within this project, please feel free to contact us through the repository's issues section or directly via the contact methods provided on this page.

 ## Features

 - **GeoTIFF Support**: Load and process DEM data directly from GeoTIFF files.